MFloru/Bacchus-R1/Meeting_3.md

 *We will probably have to improve it later on*

-*We shall take a step further on our next meeting trying to create a Business Model Campus*
+*We shall take a step further on our next meeting trying to create a Business Model Canvas*

 **Other News**

-*Prof. KOO would like our work –and mostly Logic Model- to be presented as a reference for the Great Challenge*
+*Prof. KOO would like our work –and mostly Logic Model- to be presented as a reference for the Grand Challenge*

 *Zimmer provided us with good ideas.
 He shall be a very helpful counselor*

 *The RISE association would accept to hoist our material to breed insects in their greenhouse if it is not too big*

-*The farmer we contacted would be interested in collaborating with us.
+*Tiny Farms, a startup we contacted would be interested in collaborating with us.
 We shall invite him in our repository and reflect more on what we can bring him*